DavidHarper/waybackup/README.md

 # waybackup

 Waybackup is an incremental backup solution for Linux.

+## Usage

 The main program is **waybackup.py** which takes three mandatory POSIX-style arguments:

 --srcdir **SRCDIR**